top of page

 -Bolan, 2016, p.
 285

-With that in mind, how do we talk about this?
-Is there a common thread that can concisely communicate it?
-One of my ideas is that the common thread is people: thinking about people both in terms of the way of working and in terms of the community you're planning for.
-I think another one may be learning and iteration - we are learning about our communities, adjusting, and developing solutions to build the society we want to live in.
+An example of a common threads that colleagues would be invested in and understand is people: thinking about people both in terms of the way of working and in terms of the community you're planning for.
+Another could be learning and iteration - we are learning about our communities, adjusting, and developing solutions to build the society we want to live in.

 References